danielabar/meblog/src/markdown/gatsby-unit-testing.md

 )
 ```

-The test uses the `render` function from react testing library to render the component, this time with the `marginTop` prop and compares to a snapshot.
+The test uses the `render` function from react testing library to render the component, this time with the `marginTop` prop.
 To verify that the `marginTop` prop value was correctly applied as the style, the `screen.getByTestId` function from react testing library is used.
 This function accepts a string value such as `"all-wrapper"` and returns the DOM node in the component that has this value set as its `data-testid` attribute.

-Finally, jest-dom's [toHaveStyle](https://github.com/testing-library/jest-dom#tohavestyle) matcher is used to verify that the DOM node has a `marginTop` style of `30px`, which is what was provided when the test rendered the `AllLink` component:
+Then, jest-dom's [toHaveStyle](https://github.com/testing-library/jest-dom#tohavestyle) matcher is used to verify that the DOM node has a `marginTop` style of `30px`, which is what was provided when the test rendered the `AllLink` component:

 ```js
 // src/components/all-link.spec.js